rj-7/IPAC-exercise/README.md

 6. <b>If you could choose any language/framework/technology stack, what would you choose and why?</b>
 - With the newer Java versions and frameworks like Spring, Java is still a very powerful language to build applications.
 With Spring support for annotations and dependency injection, the size and verbosity of codebases have reduced.
 With support for reactive components like Flux, non-blocking concurrent programming is slightly easier
 - Another language I would prefer is Kotlin, Kotlin's coroutines and flow APIs are a big win to reactive programming.
 Kotlin also supports core functional programming concepts like immutability and higher order functions.
 Kotlin's type inference and null-safety are very good to reduce verbosity.
-Kotlin is a JVM language, interoperable with Java and almost all major frameworks including Spring also support Kotlin.
+Kotlin is a JVM language, interoperable with Java and almost all major frameworks including Spring support Kotlin along with Java.